The Faces of SHP

 - Physician Assistant Studies

 - Rehabilitation Counseling

-Cory is a graduate of UT Southwestern's Clinical Nutrition program.
-His own battle with Type I diabetes – he was diagnosed at the age of 14 – eventually led him to a career path in nutrition.
-Read more and watch Cory's video.
+Cory is a graduate of UT Southwestern’s Clinical Nutrition Program.
+His own battle with Type 1 diabetes – he was diagnosed at the age of 14 – eventually led him to a career path in nutrition.
+Read more and watch Cory’s video.

 Julius Franz is a student in the Physical Therapy Program.
 Originally from Germany, Julius first came to the United States as an international exchange student during high school.
-He decided to return to the United States for his Physical Therapy training and has been an active leader in his class.
-He also joined classmates in a trip to Austin to talk with legislators about direct access to physical therapy.
-Read more and watch Julius' video.
+He decided to return to the United States for his physical therapy training and has been an active leader in his class.
+He also joined classmates on a trip to Austin to talk with legislators about direct access to physical therapy.
+Read more and watch Julius’ video.

 Tina Kaufman is an alumna of the Physician Assistant Studies Program.
 Now an Assistant Professor at Oregon Health and Science University, she also has been a physician assistant in the Internal Medicine Clinic at Parkland Hospital, which provided experience in research, teaching, and indigent care.
 Her training clinics help residents learn about exercise prescription and counseling, chronic pain, smoking cessation, injections, and other topics.
 Read more and watch Tina’s video.

 Personally, one of the ways I feel that I am an expert in the field is in being a consumer and user of prostheses, then also in being a fitter, a provider of prosthetic devices.

 Don was a member of UT Southwestern’s very first graduating class in the Orthotics and Prosthetics Program in 1984.
 A double-leg amputee as a teenager, Don served a UTSW clinical rotation at Texas Scottish Rite Hospital for Children, where he is now Director of Prosthetics.
 Read more and watch Don’s video.